Splitting of the Breast: Cultural references and themes

 The episode's Japanese title is a reference to The Sickness Unto Death, the most important work of philosopher Søren Kierkegaard, who is considered the father of existentialism.
 The "sickness unto death" refers to "despair"; in the book's introduction, Kierkegaard says for a Christian, "Even death itself is not 'the sickness unto death'.
 Not to mention any of the suffering on Earth known as destitution, illness, misery, privations, misfortune, pain, anguish, grief, or regret."
 Kierkegaard's despair arises from humanity's relationship with itself.
 According to Yūichirō Oguro, the editor of supplemental materials included in the Japanese edition of the series, the title could refer to Shinji's facing and questioning of himself during the episode.
+For scholar Jake Potter, Kierkegaard's philosophy influenced "Splitting of the Breast" and the last two episodes of the series; both Evangelion and Kierkegaard also have a "unique framework, a kind of theological existentialism".
+Potter noted an institution named Seele hopes for death, while Misato is in despair.
+Shinji, on the other side, "abandoned his true self".

-According to Japanese writer Manabu Tsuribe: "Evangelion grasps the ethical significance of Kierkegaard's thinking correctly".
-According to Kierkegaard, "sickness unto death" can have three forms: desperately being unaware of having a self, desperately not wanting to be yourself, and desperately wanting to be yourself.
+According to Japanese writer Manabu Tsuribe, "Evangelion grasps the ethical significance of Kierkegaard's thinking correctly".
+According to Kierkegaard's theology, "sickness unto death" can have three forms: desperately being unaware of having a self, desperately not wanting to be yourself, and desperately wanting to be yourself.
 Reviewer Giulio Gentile compared Shinji to the first form, Rei to the second, and Asuka to the third.
 Anime Everyeye's Cristiano Caliciotti described Shinji as a boy who does not want to be himself and Asuka as a girl who desperately wants to be herself.
-In an interview, director Anno Hideaki said he had never read the book but had cited it out of pedantry to seem intelligent; he had only read the first few pages and quickly lost interest in it so he made assumptions about the rest based on the little he had read.
+In an interview, director Anno Hideaki said he had never read the book but had cited it out of pedantry to seem intelligent; he had only read the first few pages and quickly lost interest in it, so he made assumptions about the rest based on the little he had read.
 In another interview before the series aired, Anno expressed his doubts about the future of animation of the time.
-According to him, Japanese animation was in a phase of desperation and people were trying to hide it by talking about hope; according to Anno: "Hope is essentially just a product of despair, so to talk about hope is to be desperate.
+According to him, Japanese animation was in a phase of desperation, and people were trying to hide it by talking about hope; according to Anno: "Hope is essentially just a product of despair, so to talk about hope is to be desperate.
 And despair has another name, 'the sickness unto death'".
-Anno described Evangelion itself as "a product of dispair".
+Anno described Evangelion itself as "a product of despair".